KeremOzcn/Data-Structures-and-Algorithms-Practice/README.md

 # **Object-Oriented Programming (OOP) Projects**

 This repository contains multiple projects and examples developed as part of my **Object-Oriented Programming (OOP)** course.
-These projects demonstrate the principles of OOP, such as encapsulation, polymorphism, and modular design, using practical scenarios like reservation systems, bank account management, and geometric calculations.
+These projects demonstrate the principles of OOP, such as encapsulation, polymorphism, and modular design, using practical scenarios like reservation systems, library management, bank account management, and geometric calculations.

 ---